jython/book/chapter19.rst

 Nose is a tool for test discovery and execution.
 By default, nose tries to run tests on any module whose name starts with "test".
 You can override that, of course.
-In our case, the example code of the previous section followed the convention (the test module is named ``eightqueens.test_checker``).
+In our case, the example code of the previous section follows the convention (the test module is named ``eightqueens.test_checker``).

 ..
 XXX: I'm duplicating setuptools instructions here, from Chapter 14.
 We need